benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 ## TEAM

-We build a great team to be able to achieve our goal.
+We are a great team, perfectly able to achieve our goal.

 ### Benoît Courty
 ![Benoît](../img/ben-rd168.png)